Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Januari 2026 00.45.01 UTC
+- WIB: Jumat, 16 Januari 2026 01.51.29 UTC
-- WITA: Jumat, 16 Januari 2026 01.45.01 UTC
+- WITA: Jumat, 16 Januari 2026 02.51.29 UTC
-- WIT: Jumat, 16 Januari 2026 02.45.01 UTC
+- WIT: Jumat, 16 Januari 2026 03.51.29 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational